 Istanbul, Turkey

 Second, the first coffeehouse in Istanbul opened in 1554.
-That’s more than four hundred years before the first grungy, bagel-serving, hipster café was established in the United States!
+That’s more than four hundred years before the first grungy, bagel-serving, hipster cafe was established in the United States!
 I understand there is some current debate over the possibility of the existence of a coffeehouse at the fledgling English settlement of Jamestown.
-It seems John Smith hoped to improve conditions—as well as boost the morale—of the disease-ridden community by serving chicory-and-coffee-berry brews and vegan scones to malnourished members of the colony.
+It seems John Smith hoped to improve conditions — as well as boost the morale — of the disease-ridden community by serving chicory-and-coffee-berry brews and vegan scones to malnourished members of the colony.
 According to one source, Smith and Pocahontas decorated the coffee shop with various found objects: synthetic furs, grass figurines, and an eclectic assortment of pressed-flower/bark compositions.
 Discounts were offered to those who brought their own clay pots, and there was allegedly much experimentation with alternative ‘milk’ options, using such unorthodox ingredients as tobacco, mulch, and snow.
 Of course, until archaeological evidence proves unequivocally that this lore is indeed historical fact, the story of Jamestown’s ‘Indie Coffee Cafe’ will have to be accepted as mere conjecture.
-In any case, assuming its existence is indeed proved, it will still postdate Istanbul’s first café by more than sixty years.
-Consider this: would you rather drink espresso in a mosquito-infested swamp, or sip kahve—yes, amidst a slew of pastries—on the literal foundations of café culture?
+In any case, assuming its existence is indeed proved, it will still postdate Istanbul’s first cafe by more than sixty years.
+Consider this: would you rather drink espresso in a mosquito-infested swamp, or sip kahve—yes, amidst a slew of pastries—on the literal foundations of cafe culture?

 Istanbul, Turkey